Are you looking for some awesome kid friendly hikes on Oahu? Try hiking Kaena Point Trail for incredible views and

 And here’s one last quick tip.
 As you’ll be entering wildlife protection areas, leave the pets at home.
-Pets are not allowed on the trail, and have actually been quite damaging to these delicate habitats thanks to visitors who disregard posted rules.
+Pets are not allowed on the Kaena Point Trail and have actually been quite damaging to these delicate habitats thanks to visitors who disregard posted rules.

 What to Wear for Your Hike to Kaena Point

 While it is a flat trail, the hike to Kaena Point is a long one.
 That means you need to be hiking prepared to keep everyone not only safe but happy.

 Bring plenty of snacks for the kids and bring water.

 As far as what to wear, sun protection is important.
 If it’s a warm day, you won’t find much shade on this one.
 Bring hats or visors to protect those faces.

 You may be tempted to break out the flip-flops for this one, especially if you’re hearing you’ll be trekking along the sand.
 But hiking shoes or a good pair of broken-in walking shoes will get you from start to finish in a more comfortable way.

 Don’t forget that the hike is nearly 5 miles long!
 Nobody should be doing that in flip-flops.

-Depending on temperature, you’ll want to dress comfortably.
+Depending on the temperature, you’ll want to dress comfortably.
 With little shade, shorts, and tees will likely be fine for this one.